autogluon/autogluon/docs/tutorials/image_classification/kaggle.md

 # dataset = task.Dataset('./data/shopeeiet/train')
 ```

-AutoGluon will automatically infer how many classes there are based on the directory structure.
+AutoGluon automatically infers how many classes there are based on the directory structure.
 By default, AutoGluon automatically constructs the training/validation set split:

 - Training Set: 80% of images.